rynaardb/rynaardb.github.io/_posts/2023-07-02-deploying-applications-with-helm.md

 ## Installation

 Before we dive into using Helm, let's first install it on our local machine or the server where you want to manage your Kubernetes applications.
 Helm is available for various operating systems, including Linux, macOS, and Windows.
-Follow the official Helm installation guide for detailed instructions on how to install Helm on your desired platform.
+Follow the [Official Helm Installation Guide](https://helm.sh/docs/intro/install/) for detailed instructions on how to install Helm on your desired platform.

 ## Helm Charts